-We’re heading into winter – or in many areas, already making our morning commutes through frosty snowdrifts – and that means it’s time to stay inside and stay warm.
-But that doesn’t mean we have to avoid staying active, because all around the Grande Prairie region, there are plenty of things to do for all levels.
-From family nights, to date ideas, to training for next summer’s sports season, here are the top six ways you can stay active indoors this winter.
+When a classic Grande Prairie region winter storm rolls in, it’s good to stay inside and stay warm.
+But that doesn’t mean we have to avoid staying active – there are plenty of energetic activities in the area for all levels.
+Here are our top seven ways you can stay active indoors this winter.

-The Eastlink Centre features more than just aquatic activities; they also sport a top-notch fitness centre and gymnasium.
-Keep active when the fields and outdoor track are under a foot and a half of snow by trying out the fully-equipped gym or taking a jog around the Centre’s indoor track.
+The Eastlink Centre features more than just aquatic activities – they also sport a top-notch fitness centre and gymnasium.
+Try out the fully-equipped gym or take a jog around the Centre’s indoor track.
 You can also book a Zumba or Yoga course, or play some squash or racquetball.
 Be sure to check the Eastlink website for available times and booking instructions.

 Still need more ideas?
-If you’ve already maxed out these six top tips, head to the Grande Prairie Sports Connection, where you can find additional activities and leads about things to do around the city this winter.
-There’s never a dull moment with all that our region has to offer – and if you’ve got some pastimes that you think others would enjoy, reach out and spread the word!
+If you’ve already maxed out these seven top tips, head to the Grande Prairie Sports Connection, where you can find additional activities and leads about things to do around the city this winter.
+There’s never a dull moment with all that our region has to offer – and if you’ve got some pastimes that you think others would enjoy, reach out to us through social media and spread the word!